edsu/inkdroid.org/_drafts/www-appraisal.md

 The paper describes an experiment that compares the results of crawling two topics (World War 2 and September the 11th) by crawling outwards from Portuguese Wikipedia pages, using two different techniques (no time restriction) and a time restriction.
 The results indicate that the crawl with a time-restriction performs significantly better over time, however the shape of the results is somewhat different for each topic.

-The authors admit that the results are preliminary, and that it is a proof of concept.
+The authors admit that the results are preliminary, and that their project is a proof of concept.
 Unfortunately the authors don't appear to provide any source code for their prototype.
-It would be interesting to compare the time-based crawling with more traditional topic-based crawling, and perhaps consider a hybrid approach of how both could be used.
+It would be interesting to compare the time-based crawling with more traditional topic-based crawling, and perhaps consider a hybrid approach that would allow both approaches to be used in a single crawl.

 @Dai:2010